News media: determining the optimal price for your subscription product

 Retention can be woven into your acquisition strategy to drive long-term subscriber relationships, increase willingness to pay in the future and gage the impact of a price increase.

-Of course, traditional retention tactics should be employed (, personalization, proactive churn management, etc) but these can also be used to inform your step-up pricing.
+Of course, traditional retention tactics should be employed (onboarding, personalization, proactive churn management, etc) but these can also be used to inform your step-up pricing.

 This score was then used to segment subscribers into 3 churn risk groups, informing targeted step-up pricing.